 #2.
 Rich and Creamy Pumpkin Spice Keto Mocha

-Using a packet of Perfect Keto ‘Mocha’ Instant Keto Coffee, just add hot water, pumpkin spice, cocoa powder, and heavy cream to a blender and whirr until frothy.
+This coffee recipe is as easy as it gets because you don’t have to brew coffee beforehand.
+Using a packet of mocha-flavored Perfect Keto Instant Keto Coffee, just add hot water, pumpkin spice, cocoa powder, and heavy cream to a blender and whirr until frothy.

 #3.
 Almond Milk Eggnog

-The rich and creamy texture is similar to the thick, custard-like feel of traditional eggnog, but has none of the sugar.
+This zero-carb almond milk eggnog recipe will forever be on your list of go-to holiday drinks from Halloween to Christmas.
+The rich and creamy texture is similar to the thick, custard-like feel of traditional eggnog, but without any of the sugar.

-Now Create Your Keto Thanksgiving Meal Plan
+It’s Easy to Create Your Keto Thanksgiving Meal Plan

 With dozens of keto Thanksgiving recipes in this guide — almost enough for a cookbook — it’s time to create your Turkey Day game plan and pick out the recipes that will appeal most to you, your family, and friends.